 Most people intuitively know that if you want things to change, you must change first.
 However, they don’t make any effort to change.
 They’re waiting for the right time; when their mother-in-law moves out, when the economy turns around, or when the conditions are just right.
 The truth is that the best time to change is now.
 And, it will take hard work and time to make things happen.
 You know that improving yourself will be a struggle: a stretch, work hard, spending money, spending time learning new things, and looking stupid in the process.
 Accept it and get on with it.
 Enroll in something new every year that you can add to your resume.
 The hardest part of learning anything new is when you first begin.

-Truth 3: You can have any career you choose if you have 5 things; a SMART goal, a good Plan of Action, a compelling reason, sincere belief, and a positive attitude.
+Truth 3: You can have any career you choose if you have these five things; a SMART goal, a good Plan of Action, a compelling reason, sincere belief, and a positive attitude.

-If you’re missing any of the 5 components above, your chances of success have greatly diminished.
+If you’re missing any of these things, your chances of success have greatly diminished.
 This, along with taking massive action, adjusting as you go, and never giving up, is the Truth to success.
-You just must want it bad enough!
+You must want it bad enough!

 Truth 5: Sometimes getting close is good enough.